-Students who believe they have been harassed, discriminated against, or involved in sexual violence should contact the Dean of Students (773-244-5565) or Director of Human Resources (773-244-5599) for information about campus resources and support services, including confidential counseling services.
-As a member of the North Park faculty, we are concerned about the well-being and development of our students, and are available to discuss any concerns.
-Faculty are legally obligated to share information with the University's Title IX coordinator in certain situations to help ensure that the student's safety and welfare is being addressed, consistent with the requirements of the law.
-These disclosures include but are not limited to reports of sexual assault, relational/domestic violence, and stalking.
-Please refer to North Park's Safe Community site for contact information and further details.
+Students who believe they may have experienced sexual misconduct, sexual harassment, domestic violence, dating violence, or stalking should contact the Title IX Coordinator (773) 244-5664 or TitleIX@northpark.edu to learn more about reporting options, resources, and support services.

+As members of the North Park faculty, we are concerned about the well-being and development of our students and are available to discuss any concerns.
+Faculty members are private resources meaning we are legally obligated to share information about the behavior reported above with the University's Title IX coordinator.
+If you are unsure whether you want your concerns disclosed to the Title IX Coordinator, we encourage you to contact Counseling Support Services at (773) 244-4897 or counseling@northpark.edu.

+Please refer to North Park's Safe Community site for reporting, contact information, and further details.